timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

  ### What just happened?..

-Now we have a full blown application and a Docker image running in the cloud!

-After we downloaded the application, we then created a container image for our application to and its dependencies to live in.
+So after we downloaded the application, we then created a container image for our application to and its dependencies to live in.
 We then pushed that image to Docker Hub, Docker’s official container registry.
 Pushing our container to the cloud gives us the abilty to access that container any given time, even if we tear down our local cluster, or if we want to pull that container to live in separate cluster.
 After that, we ran the container, binding our local port to the port of the container (_8080:8080_).

 ----